I have had a life-changing experience that has proven the power of perseverance

 I have learned from my unique life experiences.

-Whether you need a keynote speaker for a large corporate event, a university convocation, or a small team-building retreat,
+Whether you need a keynote speaker for a large corporate event, a religious organization (I LOVE Christian Women's events and retreats!), a university convocation, or a small team-building retreat,

 I can mold my speech into a message that will meet your needs and exceed your expectations.